Cassandra is an autonomous, interactive fortune telling machine.

 I came to the point in my life when I had the knowledge, experience, skills, contacts and resources to realise a modern version of the Morgana machine.
 It took a more than a year to get her together, and the tight deadline of her appearance at a festival, to finally pull her into reality.

-The version we build (you can see who was involved at the bottom of this page) was meant to be a prototype.
+The version we built (you can see who was involved at the bottom of this page) was meant to be a prototype.
 But she worked much better than we had envisaged.
 In fact she suprised us all, even though we know intimately how she works.
-There is something magical about her.
-And we all need a little more magic in our lives.
+There is something magickal about her.
+And we all need a little more magick in our lives!

-Of course, we never point this out to the people who meet her.
-When people ask how she works, or occasionally volunteer and explanation, we just say Yes., perhaps thats true.
-Because this also is an example of the mind reaching outwards, trying to make sense of the world when faced with incomplete data.
-Its just what humans do.
+This also is an example of the mind reaching outwards, trying to make sense of the world when faced with incomplete data.
+Its just what we humans do.

 Cassandra is a work of participatory theatre, and it took the following team to bring her into be-ing: